-- If pupils are allowed to leave their residential accommodation, upon leaving and returning, pupils should register with employees. - Pupils should be reminded that in the UK it is an offence for persons under 18 to buy cigarettes, alcohol and illegal substances.
-Other laws apply abroad, and pupils must be clearly informed about the Pupil Code of Conduct in relation to these.
+- If pupils are allowed to leave their residential accommodation, upon leaving and returning, pupils should register with staff. - Pupils should be reminded that in the UK it is an offence for persons under 18 to buy cigarettes, alcohol and illegal substances.
+Other laws apply abroad, and pupils must be clearly informed about the Pupil Code of Conduct in relation to these. - Pupils should be placed in rooms in residential accommodation in at least pairs.
+If a single room is unavoidable and the accommodation cannot provide a suitable configuration, the situation should be risk assessed (via a dynamic risk assessment, if it was unforeseen) and parents contacted to give their consent to their child sleeping in a single room.